ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 ## Some remaining performance issues

-Suppose that at this point, you have a generic C++ BLAS wrapper that takes `mdspan`.
+Suppose that at this point, you have a generic C++ BLAS wrapper that takes `basic_mdspan`.
 It calls into the BLAS (C or Fortran) for layouts and data types for which that is possible, and has fall-back implementations for other layouts and data types.
 Our developer could even get rid of the BLAS library without losing functionality.
-One could write an implementation of BLAS 3 operations, like dense matrix-matrix multiply, directly to a matrix abstraction like `mdspan`, and still get performance comparable with that of a fully optimized vendor-implemented BLAS library.
-That was already possible given the state of C++ compiler optimization 20 years ago; see e.g., [^4].
+One could write an implementation of BLAS 3 operations, like dense matrix-matrix multiply, directly to a matrix abstraction like `basic_mdspan`, and still get performance comparable with that of a fully optimized vendor-implemented BLAS library.
+That was already possible given the state of C++ compiler optimization 20 years ago;
+see e.g., [^4].

 The authors would be ecstatic to have a product like this available in the Standard Library.
 Nevertheless, some developers would encounter performance issues that relate to limitations in the design of the BLAS' interface itself.
 Here are three such issues:

-a.
-It is not optimized for tiny matrices and vectors.
+1. It is not optimized for tiny matrices and vectors.

-b.
-It has no way for users to control composition of parallelism, such as what parallelism policy to use, or to control nested parallelism.
+2. It has no way for users to control composition of parallelism, such as what parallelism policy to use, or to control nested parallelism.

-c.
-Implementations have no way to optimize across multiple linear algebra operations.
+3. Implementations have no way to optimize across multiple linear algebra operations.

 ### Tiny matrices and vectors